-In July 1996, Integra filed a patent infringement lawsuit in the United States District Court for the Southern District of California (the "Trial Court") against Merck KGaA, a German corporation, Scripps Research Institute, a California nonprofit corporation, and David A. Cheresh, Ph.D., a research scientist with Scripps, seeking damages and injunctive relief.
+Court") against Merck KGaA, a German corporation, Scripps Research Institute, a California nonprofit corporation, and David A. Cheresh, Ph.D., a research scientist with Scripps, seeking damages and injunctive relief.
 The complaint charged, among other things, that the defendant Merck KGaA willfully and deliberately induced, and continues willfully and deliberately to induce, defendants Scripps Research Institute and Dr. Cheresh to infringe certain of the Company's patents.
 These patents are part of a group of patents granted to The Burnham Institute and licensed by Integra that are based on the interaction between a family of cell surface proteins called integrins and the arginine-glycine-aspartic acid ("RGD") peptide sequence found in many extracellular matrix proteins.
 The defendants filed a countersuit asking for an award of defendants' reasonable attorney fees.

-In March 2000, a jury returned a unanimous verdict in the Company's favor and awarded Integra \$15.0 million in damages, finding that Merck KGaA had willfully infringed and induced the infringement of Integra's patents.
+In March 2000, a jury returned a unanimous verdict in the Company's favor and awarded Integra \$15.0 million in damages, finding that Merck KGaA had willfully infringed and induced the infringement of our patents.
 The Trial Court dismissed Scripps and Dr. Cheresh from the case.

 In October 2000, the Trial Court entered judgment in Integra's favor and against Merck KGaA in the case.
-In entering the judgment, the Trial Court also granted to the Company pre-judgment interest of approximately \$1.4 million, bringing the total award to approximately \$16.4 million, plus post-judgment interest.
-Merck KGaA filed various post-trial motions requesting a judgment as a matter of law notwithstanding the verdict or a new trial, in each case regarding infringement, invalidity and damages.
+In entering the judgment, the Trial Court also granted to the Company pre-judgment interest of \$1.4 million, bringing the total award to \$16.4 million, plus post-judgment interest.
+Merck KGaA filed various post trial motions requesting a judgment as a matter of law notwithstanding the verdict or a new trial, in each case regarding infringement, invalidity and damages.
 In September 2001, the Trial Court entered orders in favor of Integra and against Merck KGaA on the final post-judgment motions in the case, and denied Merck KGaA's motions for judgment as a matter of law and for a new trial.

-Merck KGaA and the Company each appealed various decisions of the Trial Court to the United States Court of Appeals for the Federal Circuit (the "Circuit Court").
-The Circuit Court affirmed the Trial Court's finding that Merck KGaA had infringed Integra's patents.
+Merck KGaA and Integra each appealed various decisions of the Trial Court to the United States Court of Appeals for the Federal Circuit (the "Circuit Court").
+In June 2003, the Circuit Court affirmed the Trial Court's finding that Merck KGaA had infringed our patents.
 The Circuit Court also held that the basis of the jury's calculation of damages was not clear from the trial record, and remanded the case to the Trial Court for further factual development and a new calculation of damages consistent with the Circuit Court's decision.
+Merck KGaA filed a petition for a writ of certiorari with the United States Supreme Court (the "Supreme Court") seeking review of the Circuit Court's decision, and the Supreme Court granted the writ in January 2005.
+Oral arguments before the United States Supreme Court to render a decision before the end of its current term.